GENIE-MC-Community/lamp/README.md

     Usage: ./list_hepforge_branches.sh

-# Trouble-Shooting
+## Trouble-Shooting

-NOTE: There is currently an issue with the interaction between the 3rd party support software installer and the main installer.
-You may need to run the script twice.
-Just run it again immediately after the 3rd party code builds if GENIE is not built (the 3rd party code will not be rebuilt if its directory is already present).
+Sometimes you may run into permissions troubles with `https` or `ssh`, so toggle usage of the `-s` flag if you are gettting permission denied errors.

 If the build fails it is important to check the logs for each of the 3rd party support packages installed under `GENIESupport`.
 It is possible you are missing requirements for those packages to build.
 [ROOT](http://root.cern.ch/drupal/) especially requires a large number of libraries to be installed.

-Sometimes you may run into permissions troubles with `https` or `ssh`, so toggle usage of the `-s` flag if you are gettting permission denied errors.

 This is a bash script, so some errors will likely occur under different shells.
 If you get errors, make sure `/bin/bash` exists and is not a link to a different executable.